 Myth 8: “The application process is too complicated to manage without insider connections.”

-The “insider connection” advantage that used to define boarding school admissions has diminished significantly.
+The “insider connection” advantage that used to define boarding school admissions has faded.
 Schools are actively trying to reach families who don’t already know the system.
 A placement consultant levels the playing field further by giving any family access to the same knowledge and strategy that traditionally only well-connected families had.

 If you’ve been holding back because of any of these myths, a free conversation is the fastest way to separate fact from assumption.
 Book your free consultation here.